erikrfunk/whole_genome_bioinformatics/rosyfinch_notes.md

 	blastdbcmd -db NEW_DATABASE -dbtype nucl -entry_batch SEQ_IDS -out OUTFILE -outfmt %f

-# 9. Make per indiviual allele frequencies
+# 9. Make per individual allele frequencies

+For all indivduals, use

 	vcftools --vcf INPUT --freq --out OUTPUT

-Format this file for input into R using
+For individuals, do the same one individual at a time, using

 	per-individual-allele-freqs.sh

+If using this for conStruct, reformat this using

+	format-allele-freqs.R

 # 10. Assess introgression/ILS with dstats